 This delightful cottage annexe, adjoining the owner’s home, is situated on the slopes of the Onny Valley, in the rural village of Ratlinghope, in an Area of Outstanding Natural Beauty, under six miles from Church Stretton.

 In its elevated position, this Shropshire cottage provides wonderful views over the Stiperstones National Nature Reserve and surrounding hills.

-This Ratlinghope cottage offers very comfortable accommodation, which includes a corner spa bath and a cosy woodburning stove, making it a lovely peaceful location for a couple in search of a romantic break.
+This Ratlinghope cottage offers very comfortable accommodation, which includes a cosy woodburning stove, making it a lovely peaceful location for a couple in search of a romantic break.

 There are wonderful scenic walks and cycle trails from the door of your Shropshire holiday home, or you can simply relax on the patio and watch the buzzards and house martins fly over the hills.

 There’s a pub only one minute's walk from this Ratlinghope cottage, which is renowned for its local real ale and excellent food.